-• Students may exit out of the program if they have taken the English/Reading course for a full year even if their MAP 6+ IA 2011 V2 (IA Common Core English Language Arts:2011 falls below 216.
+- A score of 540 on the Fastbridge aReading assessment. - Students may exit out of the program if they have taken the English/Reading course for a full year even if their Fastbridge aReading assessment falls below 540.

-Metro West Learning Academy
+\Metro West Learning Academy

-Student Eligibility: Students are referred by the UHS Student Study Team based on determination of need related to credit deficiencies, lack of identification with the learning environment at UHS, and other factors related to the lack of progress towards graduation.
+Student Eligibility: Students are referred by the UHS MTSS Team based on determination of need related to credit deficiencies, lack of identification with the learning environment at UHS, and other factors related to the lack of progress towards graduation.